John Philo Hoyt: Idaho Territory

 Following the appointment of Frémont as Governor of Arizona, Hoyt was offered the governorship of Idaho Territory.
 He declined the nomination because he felt that Governor Mason Brayman was being improperly replaced.
 Hoyt was also worried that the manner of his appointment and Senate confirmation would prejudice the citizens of Idaho Territory against him to the point that he could not effectively serve.
 Hoyt instead wrote to Interior Secretary Shurz requesting a different assignment.
 When a comparable position did not present itself, Hoyt temporarily left federal service.

 Washington

-After leaving office in Arizona, Hoyt traveled to Washington, D. C., and requested an appointment as a territorial chief justice.
+After leaving office in Arizona, Hoyt traveled to Washington, D.C., and requested an appointment as a territorial chief justice.
 In January 1879, he was appointed Associate Justice of the Supreme Court of Washington Territory, a position Hoyt held until 1887.
-In May 1887, he became manager of the territory's largest bank and in 1889 he was President of Washington's constitutional convention.
+In May 1887, he became manager of the territory's largest bank, and in 1889, he was President of Washington's constitutional convention.

 Following Washington's statehood, Hoyt was elected a justice of the Washington Supreme Court from 1889 until 1897.
-From 1898 till 1902, he was a regent for the University of Washington and a law professor at the school from 1902 till 1907.
+From 1898 to 1902, he was a regent for the University of Washington and a law professor at the school from 1902 to 1907.
 Hoyt died in Seattle, Washington, on August 27, 1926, and his ashes were interred in his family plot at Evergreen Washelli Memorial Park.